Skip to main content

 }

-// The rules for your card for sizing your card if the grid in section view
+// The rules for sizing your card in the grid in sections view

 getLayoutOptions() {